Gap-labelling conjecture with nonzero magnetic field: An explicit construction for the ``easy-half''

 is a monomorphism and apply Theorem \ref{3dConj2}.
 But notice that if the action of $\langle T_3\rangle$ is minimal, all elements of $C(\Sigma, \Z)^{\langle T_3\rangle }$ are constant integer valued functions given by $n \times \chi$ where $n\in \Z$ and $\chi$ is the constant function with value $1$ on $\Sigma$.
 Assume then that the image of the class $[n \times \chi]\in \left[ C(\Sigma, \Z)^{\langle T_3\rangle}\right]_{\langle T_1, T_2\rangle}$ under the above map is zero in $C(\Sigma, \Z)_{\langle T_1, T_2\rangle}$, then its integral against $\mu$ must be trivial.
 Since $\mu$ is a probability measure, this implies in turn that $n=0$. }}

 {{The second item is clear since we can permute the roles of the generators $T_1, T_2, T_3$. }}

 \end{proof}

-\section{{{An explicit construction for the easy-half}}}
+\section{{{An explicit construction for the ``easy-half''}}}

+The main result of this section is Theorem \ref{Morphism} which allows in particular to deduce equality in Conjecture \ref{mainconj} under a technical hypothesis on the given tiling, see Proposition \ref{EasyInclusion} and Definition \ref{defn:hypothesisH}.
+As explained previously, the inclusion of the magnetic frequency group in the magnetic gap-labelling group is expected to hold under suitable dynamical conditions on the given aperiodic tiling.
+In the present section, given a coinvariant class $f\in C(\Sigma, \Z)_{\Z^{I^c}}$ which is $\Z^I$-invariant, we prove under a suitable combinatorial assumption on representatives of $f$, that its integral against the probability measure $\mu$, multiplied by the Pfaffian of $\Theta_I$, belongs to the magnetic gap-labelling group.
+The proof relies on the existence, for any multiplier $\sigma$ of the subgroup $\Z^I$ of $\Z^p$, of a commutative diagram (see Theorem \ref{Morphism} again):

+Such commutative diagram can be interpreted as a twisted (non-smooth) version of the classical Morita extension map associated with a given transversal in a foliation \cite{BenameurHeitsch, ConnesSkandalis}.
+For the clarity of the exposition, we have restricted ourselves to the 3D case, where the construction is already technically involved.
+The assumption on the class $f$ allows us to reduce the problem to classes represented by characteristic classes of clopen subspaces which live in the magnetic frequency group and the statement of Theorem \ref{Morphism} corresponds to such clopen subspaces.
+The main step in the proof of Theorem \ref{Morphism} is Proposition \ref{TechnicalProposition} which allows one to construct an explicit Morita morphism between the relevant $C^*$-algebras, and the corresponding commutative diagram then follows immediately.

-We fix a clopen subspace $\Lambda$ of the Cantor space $\Sigma$ such that the characteristic function of $\Lambda$ descends in the $\langle T_3\rangle$-coinvariants to a $\langle T_1, T_2\rangle$-invariant class.
+Fix a clopen subspace $\Lambda$ of the Cantor space $\Sigma$ such that the image of the characteristic function of $\Lambda$ in the $\langle T_3\rangle$-coinvariants, is a $\langle T_1, T_2\rangle$-invariant class.
 In the following definition and in the major part of this section, we have given a specific role to the third generator $T_3$, but the similar constructions and proofs work if we operate any permutation of the generators $T_1$, $T_2$ and $T_3$.

 \begin{definition} The clopen subspace $\Lambda$ satisfies Hypothesis (H) if we can decompose $\Lambda$ into clopen subsets $(K_{i})_{1\leq i \leq q}$

 such that \begin{itemize} \item For $r+1\leq i \leq q$, there exists $j_3(i)\in \{1, \cdots, r\}$ such that $K_{i}=T_3^{\beta_i} K_{{j_3(i)}}$ for some $\beta_i\in \Z$.
 In particular, $\langle T_3\rangle \Lambda = \langle T_3\rangle K$. \item $ \langle T_3 \rangle K_{i} \cap \langle T_3 \rangle K_{j} = \emptyset \text{ for } 1\leq i\neq j \leq r.$ \item For any $1\leq i\leq q$, $\exists (j_1(i), j_2(i))\in \{1, \cdots , r\}^2$ and $(k_1(i), k_2(i))\in \Z^2$ such that